excalidraw/excalidraw-blog/content/blog/building-excalidraw-p2p-collaboration-feature/index.md

 https://excalidraw.com/#json=5148123005452288,FnrZbAe4qkHQCSd2BSkUIQ

-The problem with tombstoning is that the size of your list grows forever, as nothing is every removed from the array.
+The problem with tombstoning is that the size of your list grows forever, as nothing is ever removed from the array.
 We don't consider this a problem as a shared whiteboard session will only contain a few dozen shapes, but we do remove any element with `isDeleted` set to true when saving to persistent storage, so long-lived drawings where this may become a problem are cleaned up.

 ## Dealing with conflicts: merging concurrent edits